Magical Bedtime Stories for Little Kids

 This image is property of images.pexels.com.

-Below are short, complete stories you can read as-is or tweak for your child.
-Each is written in second person so you can address the listener as the protagonist.
-Read them slowly and use gentle voices for characters.
+Below are complete stories you can read as-is or tweak for your child.
+Read them slowly and keep character voices gentle.

 1) The Little Lamp That Forgot to Yawn